WENXINGEVIN/mockingtest-1/ProjectSetupInstruction.md

 * tomcat 8 required
 * Eclipse neon + Tomcat plugin (If you use other like intelli J it is ok, solution not supported here)

+# Useful commands

-# How to run the project
+* Run the project

-In app/ directory, do a 'mvn clean package'.
-Then select index.jsp and "Run as" > Run on server, select tomcat8.
+ In app/ directory, do a
+ `mvn clean package`.
+Then select index.jsp and "Run as" > "Run on server", select tomcat8 to run the project. "mvn site" or "mvn deploy" is not configured yet.

+* Database migration
+  `mvn flyway:migrate`
+  `mvn flyway:init`
+  `mvn flyway:status`
+  `mvn flyway:history`

+* Maven debugging with -X flag